-My advice would be, if you need an umbrella where you are traveling to, then take a folding umbrella on a plane in your carry-on as that will never cause an issue.
+My advice would be, if you need an umbrella where you are traveling to, then take a foldable umbrella on a plane in your carry-on as that will never cause an issue.

-If you are taking a stroller on board it will be allowed if it has a small umbrella.
-As strollers are usually taken from passengers as they reach the aircraft and stowed in the hold then if it is attached then that won’t be an issue anyway.
+If you are taking a stroller onboard it will be allowed if it has a small umbrella.
+As strollers are usually taken from passengers as they reach the aircraft and stowed in the hold if it is attached then that won’t be an issue anyway.

 Best folding umbrellas

 If you don’t have an umbrella that folds into a compact unit then these three types are the most popular on Amazon and are perfect as carry on umbrellas:

 - The number 1 best seller on Amazon

 - This handy umbrella folds to only 11.5″ long and weighs less than 1lb so ideal for putting in your carry on bag

 - It has 9 resin-reinforced fiberglass ribs, which is more than most portable umbrellas